gdmoney/aws-lambda-github-actions/README.md

-# AWS Lambda and GitHub Actions integration
+# AWS Lambda and GitHub Actions Integration

 Integrate GitHub and AWS Lambda to audo deploy an existing function on code changes.